vitormcruz/tome/README.md

 MyFeature >> A_User_Age_20_Cannot_be_Registered
     <scenario>
     self
-      scenario: 'A User at age of 20 cannot be registered on the system'
+      scenario: 'A User at age of 20 years old cannot be registered on the system'
       def: 'Given a new user named "John Smith" with "20" years old When I try to do it's registation
             Then "equals: John Smith" can be found on the system having "equals: 20" years old registered